-This protein-packed Peanut Butter and Jelly Protein Smoothie is a great meal-replacement to help you recover after a hard workout (or a hard day out in the garden).
+This protein-packed Peanut Butter and Jelly Protein Smoothie is a great one to help you recover after a hard workout (or a hard day out in the garden).

 Ready in 5 minutes